bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

 Use of ``Add()`` and ``Skip()``
 -------------------------------

-This is a rule I once used in my own heating configuration at home:
+This is something I once used in my own heating configuration at home:

 ::

     schedule_prepend:
     - x: "Add(-3) if is_on('input_boolean.absent') else Skip()"
+    watched_entities:
+    - "input_boolean.absent"

 What does this?
 Well, the first thing we see is that the rule is placed inside the ``schedule_prepend`` section.
 That means, it is valid for